vb690/bazaar/shops/machine_learning_exercises/README.md

-# Exercises for learning how to teach to the machines
+# Exercises for Learning how to Teach to the Machines

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 A repository for going through the basics of machine learning using the book 'Machine Learning In Action'.
 All the models employs scikit-learn like methods, like `fit` and `predict`, for training and performing the prediction.